GTuritto/SourceCodeFlatener_Extension/test_project/docs/readme.md

 # Test Project

-This is a sample project for testing the Source Code Flattener extension.
+This is a sample project for testing the CodeFlattener extension.

 ## Features